testthedocs/henry/docs/index.rst

    development/index

-If you don't want to deal with installing `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ over and over again ....
+"If you don't want to deal with installing `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ over and over again ...."

 No messing with virtualenv, pip, etc.